How to Get a Free Domain Name7 Different Ways to Get a Domain Name for Your Blog in 2024

 After reading through this guide, which option do you think is best for your blogging strategy?

-Do you think you’d like to try to get a free domain name through a hosting company, or would you prefer to run ads on your blog in exchange for a free domain name?
+Would you like to try to get a free domain name through a hosting company, or would you prefer to run ads on your blog in exchange for a free domain name?

 My top choice for domain name registrar (if you’re not getting your domain name free through Bluehost) is Namecheap.
-They’re inexpensive, reliable and very easy to work with.
+They’re inexpensive, reliable, and straightforward to work with.

 Do you have other ways to save money as a blogger?